-- Section 2, Outer Drive to Essex Road 34 (Talbot Road) - Section 2 is approximately 6.9 km in length, of which only the first kilometre or so is developed.
+Section 2, Outer Drive to Essex Road 34 (Talbot Road)

+- Section 2 is approximately 6.9 km in length, of which only the first kilometre or so is developed.
 The remaining 5.9 km is characterized by limited farm-based residential and commercial uses. - The developed portion of Section 2 accommodates a mix of uses.
-In total about 100 commercial Highway 3 to a relatively large employment area providing private services. - The mix of uses within the corridor is made up of a fairly diverse collection of employment and commercial facilities, including some small manufacturers, distributors, and a software firm, and Cemetery, family golf centre, and government buildings.
+In total about 100 commercial establishments and residences have direct access to the Highway.
+Outer Drive provides access from Highway 3 to a relatively large employment area providing private services. - The mix of uses within the corridor is made up of a fairly diverse collection of employment and commercial facilities, including some small manufacturers, distributors, and a software firm, and community servicing establishments including Victoria Memorial Park Cemetery, Green Lawn Park Cemetery, family golf centre, and government buildings.
 The Chrysler Greenway (part of Trans-Canada Trail system) is also located within Section 2. - The remainder of Section 2 is primarily designated Agricultural Area.
-In keeping with this uses located at major intersections.
+In keeping with this designation, farming is the dominant use, again with limited farm-based residential and commercial uses located at major intersections.

-Section 3, Essex Road 34 (Talbot Road) to Essex Road 34 (Learnington By-pass)
+Section 3, Essex Road 34 (Talbot Road) to Essex Road 34 (Leamington By-pass)

 Section 3 is mainly an agricultural corridor.
-The main function of Highway 3 within Section 3 is an \ inter-city commuter function within the County of Essex.
+The main function of Highway 3 within Section 3 is an inter-city commuter function within the County of Essex.